top of page

 Andrew Thomas

-3. They Balance Vision with Execution
+3. They Balance Strategy with Execution, Vision with Implementation

 You need someone who can both draw the map AND help you walk the path.